 Docker has the following benefits:

-- Less complex than Kubernetes, thus easier to learn and manage
+- It is less complex than Kubernetes, thus easier to learn and manage

 - Lightweight compared to K8s, leading to faster deployments